ethpm/py-ethpm/README.md

 The `Package` class should verify all of the following things.

-* Lockfile matches json schema.
+* Package json matches release-package.schema.
 * Included bytecode matches compilation output
 * Deployed bytecode matches compilation output